Primary Health Insurance:

 Double vision means a single clear image appears to repeat itself.
 This could be accompanied by other symptoms like headaches, nausea, a droopy eyelid, and misalignment of the eyes.

 Floaters are specks or strands that seem to float across the field of vision.
 These are shadows cast by cells inside the clear fluid that fills the eye.
-These are usually harmless,
+These are usually harmless, but should be checked out as they could point to something serious such as retinal detachment.

 Eye disease that is caused by diabetes is currently the number one cause of blindness and vision loss.
 Due to the increased risk in diabetic patients, doctors recommend that people over 30 with diabetes get an annual dilated eye exam.
 Diabetic patients under 30 should get this exam five years after they have been diagnosed.